Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     //Items
     variant:1b, //Sets the item variant to spawn, bill: (0b is green, 1b is gold.
-Default = random). silent:1b, //When set, makes no spawn sound for this item.
+Default = random). type:"", //Sets the type of poison mushroom or small heart to spawn.
+Small hearts set this value based on money, if it wasn't set before. silent:1b, //When set, makes no spawn sound for this item.
 Default = 0b. assign_rank:{ //The portrait ghost rank this pearl modifies.
 Is set by pearl droppers to their entity ID (or, if present their pearl_assign_rank data).
 Default value prevents saving anything. namespace:"luigis_mansion", //The namespace of the mansion.
 Default = "luigis_mansion".